mathias/mathias.github.com/source/about/index.markdown

 date: 2012-03-16 21:06
 ---

 I'm a software developer.
-I have way too many interests.
 I am interested in functional programming, intelligent agents, and ubiquitous + wearable computing.
 On the practical side, I prefer to use Clojure & ClojureScript.
 I've spent a lot of time working with Ruby, JavaScript, and the standard assortment of developer tools: vim, emacs, git, and just about everything else.

 I work for [Heroku](http://www.heroku.com/home).